Role of Sales Operations

 All the metrics you track should be filterable.
 This means you should be able to look at these metrics for any subset of the data.
 If win rate is one of the metrics you track, you should be able to look at win rate by region, sales position, product, month, or down to the individual sales rep. Do you currently have a way to look at data this way?

 While many of us use Excel spreadsheets, they are not easily repeatable and are prone to error.
 To do this right you need to use a database or a third-party analytics platform.
 This creates an easy and repeatable process to answer ad-hoc requests.
-Which, again, frees up your time to improve sales efficiency and effectiveness.
+This, again, frees up your time to improve sales efficiency and effectiveness.

 Sales Operations Metrics